José Luis Manzano: Construction

 Manzano also works with Vila in the construction industry through their industrial construction company Pamar SA, which specializes in building gas pipelines and has more than 35 years of experience in the market.
 Pamar works in Latin American countries creating oil and gas pipelines, process plants, electricity distribution networks, fiber optic networks and sanitation works.
 Pamar S.A. was recognized as the leader of the "Central West Gas Pipeline System", the largest of its kind in Argentina, covering more than 500 kilometers.
 Its biggest customers are YPF, TGS, TGN and EDEMSA.

 The Vila-Manzano group became part of Metrogas, after British Gas (BG) agreed to sell its holdings to the company Integra Gas Distribution LLC, owned by the Mendoza holding company.
 This deal would have given Integra Capital control over 7% of the company's shares.

 However on 30 November 2012 state owned company YPF exercised their pre-emption right and bought all the shares that Integra had bought, alongside the rest of the shares that were still controlled by British Gas.

+In August 2026, Manzano's power distribution company Edenor won YPF's sale process for a 70% stake in Metrogas, Argentina's leading natural gas distributor, with an offer of $780 million.
+Edenor, which Manzano controls alongside Daniel Vila and Mauricio Filiberti, beat out four other bidders including Central Puerto and Grupo Pierri.
+The deal builds on Manzano's existing 9.23% stake in Metrogas and gives him control of both the country's largest power distributor and its leading gas distributor.

 Wine production

 In 1998, Manzano entered the wine industry.
 He created Grupo Vitivinícola de Tupungato, which operates Los Algarrobos estate in San Juan, and vineyards and a winery in Tupungato, Mendoza.

-The winery spans 1,533 hectares at 1,200–1,500 meters above sea level, with 30 hectares of vineyards.
-It produces 1 million liters of wine annually for domestic and international markets.

 In the same building as the winery is a restaurant known as La Tupiña in Gualtallary, owned by the Viticulture Group of Tupungato.